Rippling/interneers-lab/README.md

 ### Create a Python Virtual Environment

-The python virtual env should be created inside the `./backend` directory.
+The python virtual env should be created inside the backend directory.
 Run the following commands inside the `backend` directory to create virtual environment.
 ```bash
 cd backend
 python3.13 -m venv venv